 Sickle cell disease (SCD) changes the shape of red blood cells.
 It causes pain episodes, renal complications, asthma, stroke and other conditions.
-Promising new treatments, called genetic therapies, are being studied to make sure that they are safe and effective.
-Genetic therapies could offer a potential cure for SCD.^{1,2} therapies, called stem cells, come from a patient's bone marrow.
+Promising new treatments, called gene therapies, are being studied to make sure that they are safe and effective.

+The cells used in gene therapies, called stem cells, come from a patient's bone marrow.
 Bone marrow is the soft spongy area in the larger bones of the body that creates all cell types that make up the blood.
 Stem cells are stimulated to exit the bone marrow and enter the blood stream for collection using a procedure called apheresis.
 Then, they are modified in the lab and given back to the patient.
 These stem cells can now make healthy, round red blood cells in addition to other blood cells.
-For genetic therapies to work, a patient must go through a procedure called conditioning.
+For gene therapies to work, a patient must go through a procedure called conditioning.

-About genetic therapy conditioning
+About gene therapy conditioning